-In the case of units subject to the performance tests in addition to the Section 162(m) test (all of Mr. Iger's units and the units in Row B for other named executive officers), none of the units vest if the Section 162(m) test is not met and units vest as follows if the Section 162(m) test is met (or, as is the case for the December 18, 2014 award to Mr. Staggs, is not applicable).
+In the case of units subject to both the Section 162(m) test and the performance tests (all of Mr. Iger's and Mr. Staggs's units and the units in Row B for other named executive officers), none of the units vest if the Section 162(m) test is not met and units vest as follows if the Section 162(m) test is met.